coleifer/peewee/docs/peewee/api.rst

         :rtype: :py:class:`RawQuery`

         Flag this query indicating it should simply return raw tuples from the cursor.
         This method is useful when you either do not want or do not need full model instances.

+    .. py:method:: dicts()

+        :rtype: :py:class:`RawQuery`

+        Flag this query indicating it should simply return raw dicts from the cursor.
+        This method is useful when you either do not want or do not need full model instances.